 My installation of a heat pump water heater

-Please don't forget, across the nation they are starting to deregulate electric utilities.
+Please do not forget, across the nation they are starting to deregulate electric utilities.
 GOOD LUCK with your bills when they do!
-One reason I'm going heat pump crazy.
+One reason I am going heat pump crazy.

 If we only had installed an air conditioning system in our home we might have been able to add a "de-superheater" to heat our hot water more economically.
 But to me, number one, this is a far more complicated solution.
 I like simple sub-systems in my home that are relatively decoupled.
 This free standing "heat pump" acting as a water heater, air conditioner, and dehumidifier provides me we a completely independent, low operating cost, water heating system without complicating the heat pump used to heat, and air condition, the rest of the house.
 KISS!
 (Please see my whole house heat pump installation article).

 I looked at several vendors of equipment, and I wanted to take advantage of the $300 energy tax credit you are entitled too.
 (Sorry not after 2007!).
 I chose a Nyletherm unit.
 A unit that I would say has a medium cost.
 There is a cheaper, and less complicated, solution on the market but I had some concerns.
 One concern is galvanic corrosion.
 You typically are adding parts to an existing water heater, these parts must be carefully chosen so they do not produce corrosion.
 I wrote Air Tap and never received any confirmation regarding potential corrosion issues.
 Nyletherm has been around long enough that I was not too concerned.